randomqwerty/GFLData/kr/text/luapatch/2080/DeploymentPlanModeController.lua.txt

 end
 local Update = function(self)
 	if CS.DeploymentController.Instance ~= nil then
-		if CS.DeploymentController.Instance._randomEventController ~= nil and CS.DeploymentController.Instance._randomEventController.gameObject.activeSelf then
+		if CS.DeploymentController.Instance._randomEventController ~= nil and not CS.DeploymentController.Instance._randomEventController:isNull() then
+			if CS.DeploymentController.Instance._randomEventController.gameObject.activeSelf then
 				return;
+			end
 		end
 	end
 	self:Update();